 It's rare to see moles above-ground, but when one does occasionally poke its head up from a hole, its large snout, lack of visible eyes and ears, and large claws on the front feet make it easy to identify.
 The mole is a relatively large for a small animal, sometimes as large as 6 or 8 inches.
 It is pretty unmistakable and also very unlikely to be the critter you see inside your home.
 These are the pests that can leave raised trails through your lawn and garden, but it is extremely rare for them to venture indoors.

 With a body length of 4 to 6 inches, voles look even more like mice; in fact, they are often called _field mice_—although they aren't actually mice.
 Voles are burrowing rodents, but they are often content to use existing mole tunnels.

-Mole, Vole and Shrew Control
+Mole, Vole, and Shrew Control

-In the off-chance that a mole gets into your house, keep in mind that it's a mistake, and the mole would rather be outside; the same is true for shrews and voles.
-Unlike mice and rats, these animals are more at home in the ground than they are in your walls, although an errant one may take shelter in your insulation in winter to get out of the cold.
+On the off-hand chance that a mole gets into your house, keep in mind that it arrived here by mistake and that the mole would much rather be outside; the same is true for shrews and voles.
+Unlike mice and rats, these animals are more at home in the ground than they are in your walls, although an errant shrew or vole may take shelter in your insulation in winter to get out of the cold.

 To encourage the critter to go back outside, put your food away—especially grains and vegetables— and leave a door ajar.
 If possible, arrange the furniture to create an easy-to-follow pathway to the door.
 If that doesn't work—and if you don't have a police cat—you can try trapping a shrew or a vole, although success at this will be a long shot.

 There is really no way to trap a mole that's accidentally wandered inside, and you really don't even need to try.
 Just open the door and let it go outside, perhaps coaxing it with a broom if it seems confused.
 Once it figures out how to get there, the animal will be thrilled to escape.